 Unfortunately, not all tenants fall into this category!

 To be safe, landlords should not only secure a main deposit to cover any possible damage, they should also ask for a month’s rental in advance to cover any late payments.
 The main deposit must be registered with a recognised ‘deposit scheme’, and cannot be used to cover late payment arrears.
 Depending on the size and quality of the property in question, we recommend that some landlords may want to secure upto 3 month’s rent in advance as security against late payment, particularly considering that it could take this amount of time to legally evict someone.
-Check with your rental agent or legal advisor.
+Check with your letting agent or legal advisor.

 Join the NLA – National Landlords Association